 Sophie Bögemann

 My main research interest is stress resilience.
-I want to understand why some people have better mental health than others, while dealing with stressful situations.
-I am specifically interested in the neural correlates of resilience.
+I aim to understand why some people maintain better mental health than others when facing stress, focusing on the neural and daily-life mechanisms that contribute to resilience.

 Contact